 As evidenced by the recent snowfall of this season, those of us who enjoy the cooler weather and wintertime sports and outdoor activities are thrilled that winter has finally arrived.
 Whether you are snowboarding, ice skating, tubing, skiing or just having a good old snowball fight, be aware of the potential dangers and hazards that are present.
-Unfortunately, all too often, we at Decof, Decof & Barry, P.C. work with clients who suffered a personal injury in a winter-related incident.
+Unfortunately, all too often, we at Decof, Barry, Mega & Quinn, P.C. work with clients who suffered a personal injury in a winter-related incident.
 Some simple tips will enhance your winter fun, and help decrease the chance of an activity turning numbingly sober because someone is hurt.

 Many of the wintertime sports, if they occur at business establishments, will require you to sign a consent and waiver acknowledging the level of danger of the sport and the injuries that can result.
 Nevertheless, such waivers often do not excuse outright negligence by a third party, like another participant.
 Everyone should take caution not to crowd a facility or crash into another skier or snowboard enthusiast.